jkclee123/nonogram-solver/docs/architecture.md

 ## Operations
 - `Overlap(line, color)`:
-  - Step 1 (empties): union across all colors' combos, complement → new empties.
+  - Step 1 (empties): **Only when all color combinations have been generated** - union across all colors' combos, complement → new empties.
   - Step 2 (fills): intersect across combos for `color` → new must-fill for that color.
   - Return `FactsDelta` and changed flag.
 - `CrossReference(line, color)`:
   - Apply known facts to eliminate incompatible combos for `color`.
-  - If combos filtered, return changed flag.
+  - If combos filtered, immediately perform Overlap for `lineID,color` to update facts.
-  - Optionally, a light re-overlap can happen locally if combos shrink significantly (or schedule an explicit Overlap work item).

 ## Work Model and Scheduling
+- **Initial Work Queue Seeding**: At solver startup, prioritize lines with the most overlap potential using slack score (lineLength − sum(clues) − (numClues − 1); lower slack = higher priority).
+Pick top K lines where K = min(32, totalLines/4), configurable via `maxInitialSeeds`.
+For each selected line, generate all colors' combinations upfront, then enqueue Overlap for all its colors (enabling empties calculation).
+Subsequent operations use CrossReference; when CrossReference filters combinations, immediately perform Overlap locally.
+When queue drains without changes, seed the next K lines once.
+Stop after two batches or when solved/stable.
 - `WorkItem`
   - `type` ∈ {Overlap, CrossReference}
   - `lineID LineID`